Alvan Fisher

-Alvan Fisher (August 9, 1792 – February 13, 1863) was one of the United States's pioneers in landscape painting and genre works.
+Alvan Fisher (August 9, 1792 – February 13, 1863) was an American landscape and genre painter.

 Early years

-He was born in Needham, Massachusetts, the fourth of Aaron and Lucy (Stedman) Fisher's six sons.
+Alvan Fisher was born in Needham, Massachusetts, the fourth of Aaron and Lucy (Stedman) Fisher's six sons.
 He moved with members of his family to Dedham, Massachusetts, around 1805 where he worked as a clerk in his brother's store.
 After that, he always called Dedham his home.
 At the age of eighteen, he determined, with the support of his family, to become a painter and began an apprenticeship with John Ritto Penniman in Boston, Massachusetts, along with other young artists such as Charles Codman.
 There he learned portrait painting while assisting Penniman in decorating carriages and painting commercial signs.